devsecops-workshop/workshop-guide/content/5-gitops/_index.md

   - Repo URL : https://repository-gitea.apps.{YOUR DOMAIN}.com/gitea/openshift-gitops-getting-started.git
   - Path : environments/dev
   - Cluster URL : https://kubernetes.default.svc
-  - Namespace : deepspace-prod
+  - Namespace : workshop-prod
-- Watch the resources (Deployment, Service, Route) get rolled out to the namespace deepspace-prod
+- Watch the resources (Deployment, Service, Route) get rolled out to the namespace workshop-prod
 - Add a new custom Tekton task (Switch to Administrator Perspective > Pipelines > Tasks > New Task) that can push to a git repo.
 - Make sure to replace {YOUR_DOMAIN}
 ```yaml